Trip Overview

 Monks and Mountains

-At Mt.
-Hiei, we accompany a Dai Ajari to walk the sacred Gyoja Pathway.
-A Dai Ajari is a priest who has completed an extreme feat of endurance and is considered a living saint or a Buddha within Japan.
-To achieve such status is so difficult that only 51 monks have been successful in this training in over 450 years.
+This morning, we take the Sakamoto Cable Railway and will be joined by a Dai Ajari to walk the sacred Gyoja Pathway in Hieizan (Mount Hiei).
+A Dai Ajari is a priest who has completed an extreme feat of endurance—the challenge is so daunting that only 51 monks have achieved this elite status in 450 years.
+They are considered to be living saints or Buddhas within Japan.

 Included Meals